 1 – Keep Vehicles Maintained, Including Safety Devices

 Vehicles run and respond best when kept in optimal working condition.
-This includes all safety devices present on or within the vehicle.
+This includes all safety devices present on or within the vehicle such as those from Matrack fleet tracking solutions.
 Share the items below with employees to promote greater mindfulness around vehicle maintenance.

 Make sure all lights illuminate and are not obscured.